 No!
 Our cabinets are made in factories in the United States and superior finishes are applied.
 They have a manufacturer’s limited lifetime warranty on the cabinet construction, hardware and the finish.
 We cannot tell you how many times we’ve seen the finishes from local cabinet companies begin to peel off after just a couple years, especially around kitchen and bathroom sinks and dishwashers.
 Ask the local guys how long their finish warranty is–we bet it’s not anywhere near a lifetime!

 Do you give free estimates?

-Will someone be on my job everyday?
+Will someone be on site for my remodeling project?

 What is the warranty and what does it cover?